Mooloomooloo/Tip-Calculator/README.md

 webistes including php.net, codeacademy.com, and w3schools.com.
 I began
 the application a bit late, so I am definitely go back to review a lot of what I read.
 A problem I encountered was that my WAMP doesn't open the projects from localhost.
 TA Tejen helped point that out as a possible as to why my php code wasn't working.
-Another problem I encountered is that imgur generates a blob url for my gif.
-The one I'm currently using is and older version that work (only difference is "numeric" was changed to "numerical" for an error message).
 Overall, this was challenging but great learning experience.

 ## License